git/git.github.io/rev_news/drafts/edition-65.md

   So Stolee sent
   [a version 4](https://lore.kernel.org/git/pull.659.v4.git.1593610050.gitgitgadget@gmail.com/)
-  which is now cooking in the 'next' branch, along with the first patch that has 10 patches from Gábor.
-Hopefully both will be merged in the 'master' branch after the release of Git 2.28.0 which should happen soon.
+  which is now cooking in the 'next' branch, along with the first series that has 10 patches from Gábor.
+Hopefully both will be merged in the 'master' branch soon, as Git 2.28.0 has just been released.

 <!---
 ### Support